ProtenusInc/spring-code-challenge/README.md

  * Insert patient rows found in the CSV into the database
  * Require that a patient row contain a medical record number in order to be inserted (other fields are optional)

+## Setup

+This project requires Java 11 or greater.
+We recommend running this application in an IDE such as IntelliJ.
+This can be done by creating a Gradle run configuration with the tasks `clean build bootRun`.

 ## Wrap Up